 Division 011 no longer aligns with the Oregon Attorney General Model Rules.
 The affected rules address procedures for filing and service of documents for contested cases and other general contested case proceedings.
 OAR 340-011-0009 incorporates the Model Rules.

-Help to provide for a sustainable onsite septic system program.
+The costs of fulfilling public records requests in the onsite septic system program cannot be sustained within existing budget.

 How would the proposed rule solve the problem?